"We do not appreciate being experimented on": Developer and Researcher Views on the Ethics of Experiments on Open-Source Projects: Survey Results

-The first two questions were about the \textbf{openness of the code}.
-The first asked about using code examples without asking permission.
+The first possible concern is about using open source code in a manner different from the intentions of its developers.
+One question asked about using code examples without asking permission.
 A large majority of both developers and researchers thought this was of little or no concern.
 The second question was about quoting code in copyrighted articles.
 In this case developers were consistently more concerned than researchers.
 Quite a few added comments about open source licenses prohibiting this, as they require all derivatives of the code to remain free.
 Others commented that in general one should learn about a project's rules and culture before using it in research, and respect these rules.